vivavu/StyleVision-Guide/README.md

 # StyleVision-Guide
-This repository provides a beginner friendly learning path to learn building dynamic reporting template files (.XLST) in Altova StyleVision.
+This repository provides a beginner friendly learning path to learn building dynamic reporting template files (.XLST) in Altova StyleVision for Relatics Workspace.
+It is recommended you have the know how for configurations in Relatics.

 Goals
 - [x] Understanding the use of Altova StyleVision